reallongnguyen/nestjs-vibe-coding/tasks/sprint-current-status.md

 - The service layer has been updated to use the EventBus from the common module
 - API endpoints now support I18N for template creation and updates
 - Next steps include implementing hot reload capability and enhancing validation

+### NOT-001.6: Implement Social Interaction Notification Triggers

+**Status**: Completed
+**Assigned to**: Backend Developer
+**Priority**: High
+**Due Date**: 2023-06-15

+#### Implementation

+- ✅ Define event interfaces for social interactions (likes, comments, mentions, follows)
+- ✅ Implement notification producer service methods for social interactions
+- ✅ Verify event subscriber handlers for social interactions
+- ✅ Add unit tests for social interaction notification handlers
+- ✅ Implement integration tests for social interaction notifications

+#### Notes

+- Social interaction events (PostLikedEvent, CommentAddedEvent, UserMentionedEvent, UserFollowedEvent) have been defined
+- Notification producer service methods have been implemented to handle these events
+- Event subscriber is already set up to listen for these events and call the appropriate producer methods
+- Unit tests have been added for the notification producer service methods
+- Integration tests have been implemented to verify end-to-end functionality

+#### Next Steps

+- Document the social interaction notification flow